DrChrisLevy/fast_stripe_demo/tutorial.md

-# FastHTML + Stripe Integration Tutorial
+# FastHTML + FastStripe Integration Tutorial

-A guide to understanding this passwordless e-commerce application built with FastHTML, FastLite, and Stripe.
+A guide to understanding this passwordless e-commerce application built with FastHTML, FastLite, and FastStripe.

 ## Architecture Overview